Primary Image

 Purpose

-The FSMC is a 20-item sclae developed as a measure of cognitive and motor fatigue for people with MS.
+The FSMC is a self-administered 20-item survey that was developed as a measure of cognitive and motor fatigue.
+This assessment uses a Likert-type 5-point scale.

 Link to Instrument